The Platform Process

 - We will work toward a more fair justice system not mired in discrimination based on ability, age, gender, national origin, citizenship, race, religion, gender identity, sexual orientation, socio-economic status, immigration status, or any other defining characteristic.

 - We support the right of residents who are undocumented to be treated with the respect and dignity that all human beings are entitled to.
-We also support open pathways to citizenship for youth who are undocumented.
+We also support open pathways to citizenship for people who are undocumented.

 - We oppose the inappropriate use of police powers to address problems, the expansion and privatization of the prison system, and the use of excessive force by police.
 We do support full funding of public defenders in order to ensure the diligent and competent representation by these public servants.